A 'Crazy' Idea with Great Results

 And by it, he meant a property worth $1 million.

-“Lord,” Nathan Cranson prayed, “what would you have us do with our school property?”
+“Lord,” retired pastor Fritz Kreiger prayed, “what would you have us do with our school property?”
 He wasn’t expecting the reply.
 “Give it away.”

 Talk about coming bearing gifts!
 The building is twenty thousand square feet on four and a half acres of land.
 Previously, it had served as the location for an Adventist school and was also being rented to another ministry.

-Cranson wasn’t the only one praying about a building.
+Kreiger wasn’t the only one praying about a building.
 The Montrose Hispanic Seventh-day Adventist Church is growing.
-The pastor, Leonardo JImenez-Chale, could see from his pulpit that the congregation had outgrown the chapel.
+The pastor, Leonardo Jimenez-Chale, could see from his pulpit that the congregation had outgrown the chapel.
 The church’s leaders were looking for space to rent or purchase.

 Both men were aware of the trend, the increased number of Hispanic members within their tradition.
 More space needed to be created to welcome them.

-Cranson shared the idea with the congregation, certain there would be pushback.
-To his surprise, there wasn’t any.
+Kreiger and Montrose SDA’s pastor Nathan Cranson shared the idea with the congregation, certain there would be pushback.
+To their surprise, there wasn’t any.

 Pastor Cranson thought, We have just given away a million-dollar asset.
 He looked out at the congregation the following Sunday and noted the sweet fellowship as they shared Communion.
 “Rather than a divided church, we witnessed perhaps the greatest Communion attendance ever in church,” he said.